100 Notable alumni of

 -

-Robert Anthony Stoops is an American football coach who is the head coach for the Arlington Renegades of the United Football League (UFL).
-He was the head football coach at the University of Oklahoma from 1999 through the 2016 season, and on an interim basis during the 2021 Alamo Bowl.
+Robert Anthony Stoops is an American former football coach who was the head football coach at the University of Oklahoma from 1999 through the 2016 season, and on an interim basis during the 2021 Alamo Bowl.
 He led the Oklahoma Sooners to a record of 191–48 over his career.
 His 2000 Oklahoma Sooners football team won the 2001 Orange Bowl, which served as the BCS National Championship Game, and earned a consensus national championship.
-Since 2020, Stoops has been a head coach with the XFL, coaching the Renegades in 2020 and was re-signed for the rebooted XFL in 2023.
+Stoops also was a head coach with the XFL, coaching the Renegades in 2020, and from 2023 to 2025.
 Stoops' Renegades won the XFL Championship in 2023.

 -